 Defining goals for both your organization and your user should be easy to do.

 If the goals don’t align, then you’ll likely have a problem where you’ll seek to make profits yet not be able to deliver the product and experience your audience seeks.

-It is painful to invest time and money into a site to learn that everyone is bouncing and no one wants or understands why they should buy from you as you focused too much on your end goals and not theirs.
+It is painful to invest time and money into a site to learn that everyone is bouncing from, where no one understands why they should buy from you.
+This is a big clue that you focused too much on your end goals and not theirs.

 Be clear and transparent in what you are offering and what you want your audience to do.

 Know what motivates them and what you’re strong at.

 Too often, websites lack the emotional or credibility connections needed to earn trust and the lead or sale.

 A prime example that I see often are ecommerce sites (and even service company websites) that lack a substantial About Us page.